Enrique K. Razon

-Enrique Klar Razon Jr. (born March 3, 1960) is a Spanish-Filipino billionaire and the chairman and CEO of the Manila-listed company International Container Terminal Services, Inc. (ICTSI), a Philippine port-handling company.
-He is also the Chairman of Bloomberry Resorts Corp, which is the developer of Solaire Resort and Casino, an integrated resort complex in Metro Manila's Entertainment City and Manila Water, the private concessionaire of Metropolitan Waterworks and Sewerage System that serves more than seven million residents of the East Zone of Metro Manila and Rizal Province.
+Enrique Anselmo Klar Razon Jr. (born March 3, 1960) is a Filipino businessman.
+He is chairman and CEO of the Manila-listed company International Container Terminal Services (ICTSI), a Philippine port-handling company.
+He is also the Chairman of Bloomberry Resorts Corporation, developer of Solaire Resort and Casino, an integrated resort complex in Metro Manila's Entertainment City, and Manila Water, the private concessionaire of Metropolitan Waterworks and Sewerage System that serves more than seven million residents of the East Zone of Metro Manila and Rizal Province.
 ICT, BLOOM, MWC, and APX are listed on the Philippine Stock Exchange.
-Razon also owns MORE Power, Iloilo City's sole power distributor since 2019.
+Razon also owns MORE Power, Iloilo City's sole power distributor since 2020.

-In 2020, Forbes named Razon the third richest Filipino and the 565th individual in the world, with a personal wealth of $12.2 billion.
+Razon tops the list of Philippine billionaires and is ranked 175th worldwide, with a net worth of US$16.5 billion, according to Forbes.

 Biography

-Razon came from a third-generation Spanish-Filipino family involved in the marine cargo handling business.
-He studied at De La Salle University in Manila, then began his business career.
+Razon was born on March 3, 1960 in Manila, Philippines.
+He comes from a third-generation Spanish-Filipino family involved in the marine cargo handling industry.
+Razon studied at La Salle Greenhills for grade school, and completed his secondary education at the La Salle Greenhills High School.
+He then attended Bowdoin College in the United States of America, but dropped out at the age of 17.

 Razon is married to Felicia “Lizzy” Santos, a Child Protection Network board member.
-She is an alumnus of Saint Louis University Madrid Campus and the University of the Philippines.
-Razon's two children are Enzo Razon, an artist and Tarzeer Pictures co-founder, and Katrina Razon, a disc jockey, music mixer, composer and KSR Ventures owner.
+She is an alumna of Saint Louis University Madrid Campus and the University of the Philippines.
+Razon's two children are Enrique "Enzo” Razon IV, an artist and Tarzeer Pictures co-founder, and Katrina Razon, a disc jockey, music mixer, composer and KSR Ventures owner.
+He has a nephew named Engr.
+Dondon Lugnasin, an electrical engineer.